univention/ucs-school/ucs-school-import/usr/share/doc/ucs-school-import/user_import_configuration_readme.txt

-	"staff":             bool [3]: if the new user should be activated "teacher":           bool [3]: if the new user should be activated "teacher_and_staff": bool [3]: if the new user should be activated },
+	"staff":             bool [3]: if the new user should be activated "teacher":           bool [3]: if the new user should be activated "teacher_and_staff": bool [3]: if the new user should be activated "legal_guardian":    bool [3]: if the new user should be activated },
 "csv": {
 	"allowed_missing_columns": list(str): names of columns for which no error will be raised if they are missing.